techidaily/site-win11/source/_posts/ignite-your-pc-bypassing-windows-11-lag-and-latency.md

 3. Expand the dropdown next to**Pause updates** and select the desired timeframe.
 ![Paused Windows Updates in Windows Settings App](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/09/Image-2-Resuming-the-Paused-Windows-Updates-in-Windows-Settings-App.jpg)

  Besides this, Windows updates are sometimes buggy and can slow down your computer's performance.
-If the symptoms started after this, you could[fix Windows slowing down after an update](https://www.makeuseof.com/windows-10-slow-after-update-fix/) in several ways.
+If the symptoms started after this, you could [fix Windows slowing down after an update](https://www.makeuseof.com/windows-10-slow-after-update-fix/) in several ways.

 ## 7\.
 Check Which Apps Burden Your CPU, Memory, and Storage